CyR1en/Voxx/Docs/Final.md

     return wrapper
 ```

-This decorator does not really throw an exception since we don't want our program to crash when the `Request-Response Client`.
+This decorator does not really throw an exception since we don't want our program to crash when the `Request-Response Client` isn't available to use.
 Therefore, the decorator just returns a `None` and it essentially just act like the response from that request is `None`

-This is going to be used like this:
+This decorator is going to be used like this:

 ```python
 @assert_rr